 10. Watersports – sea, salt, and sensational scenery

 Wondering what to do in Wexford?
 Try your hand at watersports.
-With over 275km of coast to play with, you have your choice of Blue Flag beaches, including Courtown and Morriscastle, to try your hand at some watersports.
+With over 275 km of coast to play with, you have your choice of some amazing beaches in Wexford, including Blue Flag’s Courtown and Morriscastle, to try your hand at some watersports.

 9. Johnstown Castle Estate and Museum – another of the best things to do in County Wexford